ManifoldScholar/manifold-docusaurus/docs/projects/customizing/layout.md

 Toggling this field on will add the title of the selected text beneath the title of the block.

 :::note
-<strong>Note</strong>.
 A project can have multiple Table of Contents blocks, each pointing to different texts loaded to the project.
 :::

-<a name="textsBlock"></a>
 ### Texts

 The Text Block lists some or all texts associated with the project.
 The texts that are included in the list can be filtered to only include texts from one or more categories.
 The block can be configured to include or exclude author names, subtitles, dates, descriptions, and cover images in the output.
 The list can also be configured to group texts by category.